Technology I love, gadgets I use, and other things I recommend.

 • Elgato Stream Deck +

 This thing is absolutely overkill and I love it.
-I've programmed it with shortcuts for everything - launching apps, controlling lights, switching scenes, muting my mic.
+I've programmed it with shortcuts for everything - launching apps, switching scenes, muting my mic.
 It makes me feel like I'm piloting a spaceship when I'm really just opening VS Code.

 Audio